foreverpersist/Document/android/build-img.md

 #Author: persist
-#Abstract: how to convert a directory to *.img
+#Abstract: explain how to make a image *.img

 # Create image